 Responding to Disclosures; Supporting Survivors of Sexual Violence; Equality and Diversity; Demystifying Child Sexual Exploitation; Impact of Childhood Sexual Violence; Safeguarding Children; Safeguarding Adults; Suicide (RASA-Rape and Sexual Abuse)

 Professional Registration & Membership:

 Registered member of the British Association for Counselling and Psychotherapy (MBACP)

 Graduate member of the BPS

-My fees for Counselling are £37 per session.
+My fee for Telephone Counselling is £40 per session.

 I also offer concessions based on circumstances.

-Life coaching is also available at a rate of £45 per session.
+Life coaching is available at a rate of £45 per session.

 Adolescents / Teenagers (14 to 19)

 Individuals / Couples